 What might cause industrial deafness?

 Industrial deafness or Noise Induced Hearing Loss can be caused by a variety of workplace factors.
 It is primarily concerned with the exposure to two types of loud noise in the workplace.
 These noises are:

 - Continuous Loud Noise – for example, working in a factory where loud machinery is being used on a regular basis.
 Continuous exposure to loud noise without sufficient protection can lead to a progressive worsening of an employee’s hearing.
 This can ultimately cause permanent damage.

 - Single Loud Noise – as well as prolonged exposure to noise, deafness can also be caused by a single event.
 For example, the demolition of a building might expose a worker without adequate protection to a sudden and excessive volume.
-This can result in hearing loss or industrial deafness.
+This can result in acoustic shock, hearing loss or industrial deafness.

 Whether hearing loss is caused by a single event or prolonged exposure, if your employer was negligent you have every right to consider making a claim for injury compensation.

 How to make a claim for industrial deafness

 If your hearing has deteriorated due to your working environment, the first step is to visit your GP for a diagnosis.
 Explaining the situation to your GP will help them to determine the extent and cause of your injury.